kUrOSH1R0oo/DarkJester/README.md

 - **File Exfiltration**: Before encryption, victim files will be delivered through the server in original format.
 - **Key and System Exfiltration**: Captures the decryption key along with detailed system information, such as OS, processor, architecture, and MAC address, and sends it to a server running.
 - **Multithreaded Encryption/Decryption**: The encryption and decryption processes are multithreaded for optimal performance and efficiency.
 The number of threads is adjustable.
-- **Reverse Shell (C2)**: After encryption and exfiltration, DarkJester establishes a reverse shell that connects back to the attacker’s machine.
+- **Command and Control (C2)**: After encryption and exfiltration, DarkJester establishes a reverse shell that connects back to the attacker’s machine.
 This allows the attacker to remotely access the victim’s device and send ransom notes and decryption scripts if the ransom is paid.
-- **Persistence Mechanism**: DarkJester adds itself to the Windows registry to ensure it persists through reboots, keeping the reverse shell active even if the victim shuts down the machine.
+- **Persistence Mechanism**: DarkJester adds itself to the Windows registry/Daemon in Linux to ensure it persists through reboots, keeping the reverse shell active even if the victim shuts down the machine.
+- **Kiosk Mode (Ransom Note Display)**: DarkJester now features an advanced Kiosk Mode functionality that activates immediately after the encryption process is complete.
+In this state, the compromised Windows system is locked into a fullscreen environment where normal user interaction is restricted.
+A persistent ransom note is displayed on-screen, along with a secure input field for entering the decryption key.
+This immersive mode ensures the victim’s attention is fully directed toward the ransom message, enhancing the psychological pressure often associated with ransomware attacks.
+Note: This feature is currently supported on Windows operating systems only.

 ## Installation and Setup